-Female (extending out of picture) and male Linguatula serrata, commonly referred to as 'tongue worms'.
-Linguatula serrata adults live in the nasal passages of primarily canids, but may also be found in humans, horses, and ungulates.
+Female (top) and male Linguatula serrata, commonly referred to as 'tongue worms'.
+Linguatula serrata adults primarily live in the nasal passages of canids, but may also be found in humans, horses, and ungulates.
 Pathogenesis is similar to that of the nasal bot, with irritation and nasal discharge being the greatest clinical signs.

 Sweet itch, Queensland itch, seasonal recurrent dermatitis, and summer itch are all common names for a condition in horses caused by hypersensitivity to the saliva of Culicoides sp.
 Common affected areas include the tail head, mane, ears, and ventrum.
 Alopecia occurs secondary to pruritus.